Sheep-y/Modnix/README.md

 2. Each mod can have their own folder, not necessary at the root.
 3. Display mod information to users, such as author and links, with embedded or standalone info file.
 4. Declarative mod dependencies and conflicts.
 Opt-in pre-splash loading.
 5. Unified background logger.
-Querier for game, loader, and mod versions.
+Query function for game version, loader version, and mod versions.

+See my [Skip Intro](https://github.com/Sheep-y/PhoenixPt-Mods) mod for an example of dual PPML/Modnix support and embedded mod info.

 See the [Wiki](https://github.com/Sheep-y/Modnix/wiki#wiki-wrapper) for mod specs.